IELTS Academic Reading Sample 50 - A Neuroscientist Reveals How to Think Differently

 C .understand how the brain is linked to achievement in competitive fields.

-D. trace the specific firing patterns of neurons in different areas of the brain.
+D. trace the specific firing patterns of neurones in different areas of the brain.

 28. According to the writer, iconoclasts are distinctive because